Leave this site

 Body Worn Video captures situations as they occur, recording video and audio of the scene, the officers and the public involved.

-BWV ensures that officers, staff and volunteers are accountable for their own actions, decision, and omissions; it also ensures that all situations and individuals are treated with fairness, respect, integrity and honesty as the footage is recorded and can be used as evidence.
+BWV ensures that officers are accountable for their own actions, decision, and omissions; it also ensures that all situations and individuals are treated with fairness, respect, integrity and honesty as the footage is recorded and can be used as evidence.

 The Code of Ethics principles apply to this policy -